jmsmoorehead/music/Getting-Started.md

 Before you start, please note that using Overtone is sometimes a difficult startup process for the newcomer.
-You will need to learn about a variety of things to get comfortable in the environment.
+It will definitely help if you comfortable with some or all of the following:

-* You should be comfortable in a command line environment for your system.
+* Using a command line environment for your system.
 You will need to perform basic UNIX or DOS commands to setup a development environment.
-* You should be comfortable with change.
-Overtone is a tool under development.
+* Change - Overtone is a tool under development.
-* You should be comfortable with the [Clojure](http://clojure.org/) language and build tools.
+* The [Clojure](http://clojure.org/) language and build tools.
-* You should be comfortable with a text editor like Emacs, Vi or a developer environment like Eclipse.
+* Text editors like Sublime, Emacs, Vi or a developer environment like Eclipse with CounterClockwise.
-* You should be comfortable with the basics of music theory.
+* The basics of music theory.
+* The basics of sound synthesis
-* You should be comfortable with the basics of the [Supercollider](http://supercollider.sourceforge.net/) audio synthesis environment.
+* The [Supercollider](http://supercollider.sourceforge.net/) audio synthesis environment.

 Now, you can dive in without being comfortable with all of these topics, but understand that it will not be a easy experience until you gain some background in all of these areas.
 You should expect to spend some time learning.
 Take your time, plan to spend time filling in the areas that are not familiar and enjoy the journey.
 If you have questions, the [Google Group](https://groups.google.com/forum/?fromgroups=#!forum/overtone) is a great resource.